vuejs/vue-touch/README.md

 See [Hammer.js documentation](http://hammerjs.github.io/getting-started/) for all available events.

 See `/example` for a multi-event demo.
-To build the example, you need to have Browserify installed and then `npm run build`.
+To build it, run `npm install && npm run build`.

 ## License